Ch. 3: Please be careful as passengers may have shifted during flight.

 Then I saw it.

 The woman on the right, in her summer dress with something of a jeans vest, had something following her.
-I focused on her, but could only see something of a dot.
+I could only see something of a dot.
 It was behind her but then how could I see it?
-It was just a dot, the size of a marble and behind her right side.
+It was the size of a marble and behind her right side.

 As we got closer, I saw that it wasn’t behind her but in her.
 Towards the back of her rib cage was just an off-white floating marble of light.